lnemsick-simp/pupmod-simp-nfs/README.md

 * RDMA packages or its service
 * `idmapd` configuration for the `umich_ldap` translation method

-  * If you need to configure this, consider using `nfs::idmpad::config::content` to specify full contents of the `/etc/idmapd.conf` file.
+  * If you need to configure this, consider using `nfs::idmapd::config::content` to specify full contents of the `/etc/idmapd.conf` file.

 SIMP Puppet modules are generally intended for use on Red Hat Enterprise Linux